spotinst/help/src/docs/spot-connect/integrations/ansible.md

 * Target Account Alias: Enter the AWS account alias configured that has access to the S3 bucket containing the playbook.
 * Playbook: Enter the name of the playbook present in the S3 bucket configured during the Ansible instance creation.
 * Hosts: You can either enter the host name, or you can pass the name of inventory file present in the bucket.
-* User: Specify the user that will be used for executing the command on managed node.
+* User (optional): Specify the user that will be used for executing the command on managed node.
-* Extra Args: Pass any additional arguments to the ansible-playbook command.
+* Extra Args (optional): Pass any additional arguments to the ansible-playbook command.

 #### Input